aws-powertools/powertools-lambda-java/docs/upgrade.md

 ## Parameters utility split into sub-modules by provider

-The Parameters utility was split from a common `powertools-parameters` package into individual packages for different parameter providers.
-You should now include the correct parameters dependency for your provider.
+Parameters utilities were split from the common `powertools-parameters` package into individual packages for different parameter providers.
+You should now include the specific parameters dependency for your provider.
 If you use multiple providers, you can include multiple packages.
-Each parameter providers needs to be included as a dependency and an AspectJ library to use annotations.
+Each parameter provider needs to be included as a dependency and an AspectJ library to use annotations.

 This new structure reduces the bundle size of your deployment package.